gstark/talk-algorithms/algorithms.md

 # Algorithms

-^ Like any good presentation lets give the boring definition
+Like any good presentation, let us give the boring definition.

 ---

+# Definition (1/3)

+    Self-contained step-by-step
-> Self-contained step-by-step set of operations to be performed.
+    set of operations to be

-^ And another definition...
+    performed.

 ---

+# Definition (2/3)

+    Algorithms perform calculations,
-> Algorithms perform calculation, data processing, and/or automated reasoning tasks.
+    data processing, and/or
+    automated reasoning tasks.

-^ And another definition...

 ---

+# Definition (3/3)

-> An algorithm is an effective method that can be expressed within a finite amount of space and time and in a well-defined formal language for calculating a function.
+    An algorithm is an effective
+    method that can be expressed
+    within a finite amount of
+    space and time and in a

-^ And another definition...
+    well-defined formal language
+    for calculating a function.

 ---